 Owners who equip their rented rooms with modern, tightly closing windows are obliged to take the necessary measures against the accumulating moisture or to inform their house residents of special ventilation and living requirements and to record them in the rental agreement.
 If this does not happen, the tenant cannot be blamed for the formation of mold and the landlord bears the costs for the removal.
 If the tenant and landlord do not agree who will pay for the mold removal costs, an independent expert must investigate the causes.

 Owners of airtight houses should state the following ventilation and heating behavior in the rental agreement:

-There is no uniform case law on adequate ventilation behavior by tenants, but there are limits in terms of number and duration, as working tenants in particular can only use their apartments intensively in the morning and evening hours.
+Although there is no uniform jurisprudence on adequate ventilation behavior by tenants, there are limits in terms of number and duration, as working tenants in particular can only use their apartments intensively in the morning and evening hours.

 It is better to find a solution that is accepted by both sides.
 A retrofitted system for controlled living space ventilation is one of them.

 Forced ventilation - what does that actually mean?